zordwizard/aqi_ripper_FE/README.md

 - Will scrape aqi from anu accuweather.com link
 - Will calculate distance from fort erie given the absolute location coordinates

+Issues:
+- doesn't support spaces in new town names (this is do to the code writing itself in a crude way)

 Todo:
 - Change Fort Erie to a base_town variable the user can set
 - Allow for just the input of a link to create an entry